Categories

 • Where to find good cheap eats: Ceilândia offers gigantic servings of northeastern specialties at unbelievable prices on top of excellent baked goods, fruits and vegetables.

 • Dangerous areas: the city is generally safe.
-In any case, exercise caution in crowded and avoid walking by yourself at night.
+In any case, exercise caution in crowded areas and avoid walking by yourself at night.

 Recommended trip duration: 2-3 days